 Unable to load latest pricing data, please try again later.

-Founded in 2016, Capital.com is a leading, UK-based trading platform that allows users to trade and invest in the global financial markets.
+Founded in 2016, Capital.com is a leading trading platform based in the UK, Cyprus & Australia that allows users to trade and invest in the global financial markets.
 Hailed as a new generation of trading by chief marketing strategist, David Jones, Capital.com delivers simplicity to new traders while also providing thousands of more sophisticated charts and trading indicators for seasoned professionals.

 Unlike many white-label trading platforms that are rebranded and repackaged, Capital.com boasts its own proprietary offering built from the ground up.
-Fully regulated by the Financial Servies Authority (FCA) and the Australian Securities and Investment Commission (ASIC), Capital.com provides trader and investor funds with a high level of protection.
+Fully regulated by the Financial Servies Authority (FCA), CySEC and the Australian Securities and Investment Commission (ASIC), Capital.com provides trader and investor funds with a high level of protection.

 In addition, Capital.com has an insightful and easily accessible suite of educational materials covering everything from the basics of trading to more complicated methods of technical analysis such as how to use Fibonacci retracement and extension tools to plan and execute trades successfully.